How to Create a Manual in Word (Step-by-Step Guide)

 You can also print the manual or share it as a file attachment or drive link with users.

-There are various components that together form a great user manual.
+There are various components that together form a great user manual for work.
 Let’s look at some of the primary ones.

 These form the main body of the user manual and detail step-by-step instructions to help users solve specific problems or accomplish tasks.